T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 Type: annotate
 ^^^^^^^^^^^^^^

-The `Formelement`.type=`annotate` is a simple grafic editor which can be used to annotate images.
-All modifications to a image is saved into a JSON fabric.js data string.
-The current `FormElement` value is the JSON fabric.js data string.
+The `Formelement`.type=`annotate` is a simple grafic editor which, for example, can be used to annotate images.
+All modifications to an image are saved as a JSON fabric.js data string in the current FormElement column.

 An image, specified by `FormElement.parameter`: imageSource={{pathFileName}}, will be displayed in the background.
-On form load both, the image and an optional already given JSON fabric.js data string, will be displayed.
+On form load, both, the image and an optional already given JSON fabric.js data string, will be displayed.
+The image is SIP protected and will be loaded on demand.

 The original image file is not modified.
+The user drawings are stored in the fabric.js data string.

 * *FormElement.parameter*:

   * *imageSource* ={{pathFileName2}} -  Background image.
+E.g. `fileadmin/images/scan.jpg`.
+  * *defaultPenColor* = <rgb hex value> -  Pen default color, after loading the fabric element.
+Default is '0000FF' (blue).

 By using the the `FormElement` `annotate`, the JS code `fabric.min.js` and `qfq.fabric.min.js` has to be included.
 See setup-css-js_.